yongduek/lectures/voar/Readme.md

 ## Projects
-1. Music Video on the pannel
+1. Video on the pannel
 2. Automatic stitching of multiple views
 4. Virtual object display on your desk with opengl
-5. 3D reconstruction of a building or the whole school
+5. 3D reconstruction of an office, building or the whole school
+6. Self-designed.